Experiments

-Batch experiments are used to analyze the output from one or more decision models on a fixed set of inputs.
+Batch experiments are offline tests used to analyze the output from one or more decision models on a fixed input set.
 They are generally used as an exploratory test to understand the impacts to business metrics (or KPIs) when updating a model with a new feature, such as an additional constraint.
 They can also be used to validate that a model is ready for further testing and likely to make an intended business impact.

 Copy